-The PA-8800s are dual-core sockets: they have two CPUs per socket.
-Deactivation happens on a processor level, but deconfiguration happens at the socket level.
-If a socket is deconfigured, both processors sharing the socket will be unavailable.
+Dual-core processors have two CPUs (that is, cores) per processor.
+Deactivation happens on a CPU level, but deconfiguration happens at the socket level.
+If a processor's socket is deconfigured, both CPUs sharing the socket will be unavailable.

 (Integrity only) If a CPU is marked for deconfiguration using an EFI command and the nPartition is not rebooted (for example, the vPars Monitor is immediately booted), the vPars Monitor will not know or indicate (including with vparstatus) that the CPU has been marked for deconfiguration and will use the CPU like any other working CPU.